 This is the best Android tablet

-Google's done it – the new Pixel C is the best Android tablet.
-The Pixel C has it all: a fantastic display, heaps of power and a premium design.
+Google's Pixel C is simply the best Android tablet.
+It has it all: a fantastic display, heaps of power and a premium design.
 Plus, for those willing to splash the cash, the keyboard is a great accessory.
 It's not quite a laptop replacement, but for those in the market for a premium Android tablet - look no further.

 Read the full review: Google Pixel C